 Shielding.
 We touched on this above.
 Shielding is critical for a quality instrument cable.
 Shielding (or ground) is to "shield" the conductor from outside radio frequencies (RF).
-Outer signals are flying about the air.
-Our cable without a shield is an antenna and would pick up radio or other frequencies.
+External signals are flying about in the air.
+A cable without a shield is an antenna and would pick up the radio or other frequencies.
 Shielding will pick up those frequencies and send them to ground.
-This ensures a quiet cable.
+Quality shielding ensures a quiet cable.

-Cables come with two types of shielding.
-Spiral shielding and braided shielding.
-Spiral shielding allows for more flexibility, but gaps and breakage is possible.
-Braided shielding is the strongest shielding, but is stiffer.
-When we talk about shielding, you need to pay attention to "coverage".
+Cables come with two types of shielding - spiral shielding and braided shielding.
+Spiral shielding allows for more flexibility, but gaps in the shielding and breakage are possible.
+Braided shielding is the strongest shielding but can be stiffer.
+When we talk about shielding, you need to pay attention to "coverage."
 Cheap cables will have very little coverage.
-Like the conductor, less copper in the shielding, leads to cheaper production cost.
+Like the conductor, less copper in the shielding leads to cheaper production costs.
 You pay the price with noise.

 Plugs.
 What terminates your guitar cable is important.
-Plugs are where most failures happening.
+Plugs are where most failures happen.
 Strain relief plugs or plugs with proper cable clamps like the Neutrik Pro Series we use are the best.
 Cable clamps are like Chinese finger cuffs.
-The more you pull the plug from the cable, the clamp tightens harder.
-This ensures a good "bite" to protect the solder connections.
+The clamp tightens harder when you pull the plug from the cable.
+This cable clamp ensures a good "bite" to protect the solder connections.

 If you go with Gold or Nickel contacts is up to you.
-Many people swear by gold, but unless all contacts are gold in the chain, it doesn't matter.
-Gold is very cosmetically appealing and that's fine.
+Many people swear by gold, but it doesn't matter unless all contacts are gold in the chain.
+Gold is very cosmetically appealing, and that's fine.

 Okay, so we talked about what makes a great guitar cable.
 If we start looking at nuts and bolts and compare specs.
 If cables are the same from builder to builder, are they the same?